Fetal and Neonatal Institute

 Treating the Fetus as Patient

-The Fetal and Neonatal Institute's Fetal and Maternal Center is especially ground-breaking in that it is one of the few centers in the country to treat the fetus as a patient by offering comprehensive prenatal care and intervention.
-The all-inclusive care offered by the Fetal Maternal Center enhances health outcomes for expectant mothers with high-risk pregnancies and their unborn children.
+The Fetal and Neonatal Institute's Fetal-Maternal Center is especially ground-breaking in that it is one of the few centers in the country to treat the fetus as a patient by offering comprehensive prenatal care and intervention.
+The all-inclusive care offered by the Fetal-Maternal Center enhances health outcomes for expectant mothers with high-risk pregnancies and their unborn children.
 This program identifies and treats medical problems in children while they are still in the womb using innovative diagnostic and surgical techniques.

 Newborn and Infant Critical Care Unit (NICCU)